samthorold/booker/docs/domain.md

 The `chart of accounts` sets out all a business' `account`s and the types of `transaction`s that go into each one.

-"The books" or "the accounts" are a collection of `journal`s.
+"The books" or "the accounts" are a collection of `ledger`s.

-A `journal` records groups of `debit`s and `credit`s.
+A `ledger` records groups of `debit`s and `credit`s.
 For example,

-- Sales `journal`: customer accounts
+- Sales `ledger`: customer accounts
-- Purchase `journal`: supplier accounts
+- Purchase `ledger`: supplier accounts
-- General `journal`: ultimately, all business activities
+- General `ledger`: ultimately, all business activities
-- Bank `journal`: bank account inflows and outflows
+- Bank `ledger`: bank account inflows and outflows

 The information recorded in bookkeeping is ultimately used to create financial statements.